-Mounts
+Mounts:

-Look for cracked or broken spring hangers, missing or damaged bushings and broken, loose or missing bolts, U-bolts or other axle mounting parts.
-(The mounts should be checked at each point where they are secured to the vehicle frame and axle[s]).
+• Look for cracked or broken spring hangers, missing or damaged bushings and broken, loose or missing bolts, U-bolts or other axle mounting parts.
+(The mounts should be checked at each point where they are secured to the vehicle frame and axle(s)).

-Shock Absorbers

-See that shock absorbers are secure and that there are no leaks.
+Shock absorbers: Check that shock absorbers are secure and that there are no leaks.